bytemunch/bytemunch.dev/src/blog/dodgey-ball-1.md

 ### The Multiplayer

 Adding this was simple enough.
 Another player object in the scene, and let the players track their team.
-Give the second player a controler and done.
+Give the second player a controller and done.

 ![two players!](/blog/dodgey-ball/img/2-players.gif)